Have Queries? Talk to CCL Experts

 Every company should, from the date of its registration, maintain a register of share transfers and enter therein particulars of every share transferred.
 The register is not open for inspection by anyone.
 The register should be preserved permanently and should be kept in the custody of the secretary of the company, or any other person authorized by the Board for the purpose.

 If all documents are available by both the parties (Transferor and Transferee), it can be completed within a week time.
-Board meeting time is not included which is subject to the board approval.
+Board meeting time is not included which is subject to the board approval

 Where a resolution was passed expelling a member and authorizing the director to register the transfer of his shares without an instrument of transfer, the resolution was held to be invalid as being against the provisions of the Act [Madhava Ramachandra Kamath v.
 Canara Banking Corporation [1941] 11 Com Cases 78 (Mad)].